ballad89/nomad-eval-monitor/README.md

 *Majority of this functionality is now covered by [nomad deployments](https://www.nomadproject.io/docs/commands/deployment/status.html)*

-Tool to monitor the progress of a nomad evaluation id.
+Tool to monitor the progress of a nomad evaluation.
 This tool was developed to facilitate automating the orchestration of nomad jobs.

 - `id`: the evaluation id to be monitored.